 Claiming a spot on the dark chenille sofa, Katy nestled herself between Ben and her brother.
 Her vanilla-scented perfume was acute, her black miniskirt riding up her slender thighs.
 Ben did his best to scoot away from her, but the right side of her body touched him regardless.
-Everyone else sat in chairs around the room, consuming apple fritters and hot coffee while continuing to discuss the various antics of Hollywood, which, by that point in time, was unbearable for Ben to listen to or participate in any longer.
+Everyone else sat in chairs around the room, consuming apple fritters and hot coffee while continuing to discuss the various antics of Hollywood, which, by that point in time, was unbearable for Ben to listen to or participate in.
 He would have much preferred to discuss cattle breeds or the current conflict in Beirut or the goddamn exploration rover on Mars.
 But even Arturo seemed fascinated by the idea of film-making, and so the conversation droned on.

 “So, Audra,” Katy chirped, oblivious to any tension, pulling Ben back beside her, shifting her position so that her arm was pressed tightly against his elbow, her plump breast cushioned into his bicep.
 “Is it true that Ben was in a grunge band in high school?”